 JULY 9, 2021 — UTSA doctoral student Tiara Phipps ’20 has been awarded the Department of Defense Science, Mathematics and Research for Transformation (SMART) Scholarship.
-Phipps will use the award to further her studies in psychology—one of several disciplines in the College for Health, Community and Policy (HCaP).
-Her research also could translate to a new approach for addressing sexual assault.
+Phipps will use the award to further her studies in psychology, one of several disciplines in the College for Health, Community and Policy (HCaP).
+Her research—in collaboration with her mentor, Tina Zawacki, associate professor of psychology—could also translate to a new approach for addressing sexual assault.

 The award provides students with full tuition for up to five years, summer internships, a stipend, and full-time employment with the Department of Defense after graduation.
 Phipps will work in the U.S. Army Public Health Center.
 She says it is the ideal setup for her, having been raised in a military family.
 It is also an opportunity for her to live out one of the missions of HCaP—to develop solutions to complex problems for the benefit of society.

 UTSA’s psychology program encourages students to pursue community-based research.
 Faculty work alongside students to help them achieve their goals.
 It is a structure that gives students like Phipps an advantage when it’s time to enter the workforce, as they already have substantial research and data skills under their belts.